The interest rates for personal loans in Nigeria vary widely from personal loan and personal loan, and lender to lender.

 If you are looking for the best interest rates for online lenders, use CreditNigeria.

 If you do not wish to apply through CreditNIgeria to reputable online lending partners, then you must take extreme caution.
-This is because most other online lenders may have hidden fees or unfavorable repayment terms that may cost you more in overall fees.
+This is because most other online lenders may have hidden fees or unfavourable repayment terms that may cost you more in overall fees.

 Interest rates to expect for microfinance banks in Nigeria